mfriesenegger/docs/kiwi-jeos-s390x.md

 - http://osinside.github.io/kiwi/

-## Setup a KVM VM where kiwi will build images
+## Setup a VM where kiwi will build images

+**RECOMMENDATION:**  Install and use kiwi on a z/VM guest for DASD, FBA and FCP images.
+Install and use kiwi builder on KVM VM for qcow2 and FCP images.
+Other combinations may work but builds might fail.
+An example failure is building a SLES 12 SP5 FBA image on a SLES15 SP2 KVM VM where the latest kiwi is installed will cause an image build time error.

-- Install SLES15 SP2 in KVM guest
+- Install SLES15 SP2 or later in VM where kiwi will be installed and run
-  - Recommended on a SLES15 SP2 s390x KVM host
+  - Recommended to use SLES15 SP2 s390x or newer for the KVM host
 - Register with SCC

   ```